CLEAR Conversations

 Employers have a legal and ethical duty to take reasonable steps to protect employee health, safety and wellbeing, including psychological health.

 The Health and Safety Executive (HSE) increasingly recognises work-related stress, burnout and psychological harm as workplace health and safety issues.
-Employers are expected to identify workplace stressors, assess and reduce avoidable harm and consider mental health within workplace risk and first aid needs assessments
+Employers are expected to identify workplace stressors, assess and reduce avoidable harm and consider mental health within workplace risk and first aid needs assessments.

 Under the Equality Act 2010, mental health conditions may amount to a disability where they have a substantial and long-term impact on day-to-day activities.
 This can create responsibilities around reasonable adjustments, absence management and discrimination risk.